webduinoio/tutorials/app/en/_tutorials-md/info-01-introduction.md

 ##What is Webduino Development Kit?

 The Webduino Development Kit is an easy-to-use and easy-to-learn IoT development kit.
 Tackling Webduino, whether you are a beginner, an advanced developer, or a senior researcher can let you control the Arduino-compatible components.
-It's clearly indicated on the below diagram so that any front-end RD engineer can immediately configure LED arrays via HTML and JavaScript.
+It's clearly indicated on the below diagram so that any front-end RD engineer can immediately configure the LED arrays via HTML and JavaScript.

 <br/>